Chalarangelo/30-seconds-of-code/snippets/reset-all-styles.md

 #### Explanation

-The `all` css property allows you to reset all styles (inherited or not) to default values.
+The `all` property allows you to reset all styles (inherited or not) to default values.

 #### Browser support